10 unstable releases (4 breaking)

 ,

-Each iterator can then be passed to a thread to do its job.
-More information can be found in the relative pages:
+Each iterator can be passed to a thread to perform its tasks.
+More information can be found in the respective documentation pages:

 -